 Dashes have become a favorite punctuation mark, especially in blog writing.
 As Lynne Truss states in Eats, Shoots and Leaves, we like to use a dash “because it is so easy to use.”

-But what’s the difference between an em dash and en dash?
+But what’s the difference between an em dash, en dash, and hyphen?
 And what about their use in business writing?

-Em Dash: Roughly the length of an m, the em dash (—) can be used in lieu of a comma, semicolon, colon, or parentheses, with the added benefit of adding emphasis, indicating an interruption, or an abrupt change of thought.
+Em Dash: Roughly the length of an m, the em dash (—) can be used instead of a comma, semicolon, colon, or parentheses, with the added benefit of adding emphasis, indicating an interruption, or an abrupt change of thought.

 - Example: Our organization strives to create the best product on the market—bar none—without compromising our code of ethics.

-- Example: The division of responsibility for this project will be a bit different—you will handle all print marketing materials and I will oversee the website and social medial.
+- Example: The division of responsibility for this project will be a bit different—you will handle all print marketing materials, and I will oversee the website and social media.
 (A semicolon could also be used here.)

 En Dash: Roughly the length of an n, the en dash (–) can be used to replace the word to and the hyphen in a compound.